Armenian national movement: Founding

-In 1887, the Social Democrat Hunchakian Party (Hentchak, Hunchak) was the first socialist party in the Ottoman Empire and Persia, founded by Avetis Nazarbekian, Mariam Vardanian, Gevorg Gharadjian, Ruben Khan-Azat, Christopher Ohanian, Gabriel Kafian and Manuel Manuelian, a group of college students who met in Geneva, Switzerland, with the goal to gain Armenia's independence from the Ottoman Empire.
+In 1887, the Social Democrat Hunchakian Party (Hunchak) was the first socialist party in the Ottoman Empire and Persia, founded by Avetis Nazarbekian, Mariam Vardanian, Gevorg Gharadjian, Ruben Khan-Azat, Christopher Ohanian, Gabriel Kafian and Manuel Manuelian, a group of college students who met in Geneva, Switzerland, with the goal to gain Armenia's independence from the Ottoman Empire.
 Hunchak means "Bell" in English, and was taken by party members to represent "awakening, enlightenment, and freedom."
 It was also the name of the party's main newspaper.

 In 1889 the Young Armenia Society was founded by Kristapor Mikayelian in Tbilisi.
 The Young Armenia Society organised Fedayee campaigns into Ottoman territory.
-The Young Armenia Society an armed expedition to Ottoman Armenia with the Gugunian Expedition.
-Its aims were the carrying out reprisals against Kurds persecuting Armenians in the Ottoman Empire.
+The Young Armenia Society organized an armed expedition to Ottoman Armenia with the Gugunian Expedition.
+Its aims were to carry out reprisals against Kurds persecuting Armenians in the Ottoman Empire.
 The society believed that the Russians would assist in the creation of an autonomous Armenian province under Russian rule.

-In 1890 the Armenian Revolutionary Federation (“ARF” or Dashnaktsutiun) was founded in Tiflis.
-Its members armed themselves into fedayee groups to defend Armenian villages from widespread oppression, attacks and persecution of the Armenians.
-It being seen as the only solution to save the people from Ottoman oppression and massacres. its initial aim was to guarantee reforms in the Armenian provinces and to gain eventual autonomy.
+In 1890 the Armenian Revolutionary Federation (“ARF” or Dashnaktsutiun or Dashnak) was founded in Tiflis.
+Its members armed themselves into fedayee groups to defend Armenian villages from widespread oppression, attacks, and persecution of the Armenians.
+It being seen as the only solution to save the people from Ottoman oppression and massacres.
+Its initial aim was to guarantee reforms in the Armenian provinces and to gain eventual autonomy.
+Throughout its history, the ARF is often accused of aiming to convince Western governments and diplomatic circles to sponsor the party's demands.

 During 1880-1890 the local communication channels were developed.
 The organizations were fully functional under Ankara, Amasya, Çorum, Diyarbakır, Yozgat, and Tokat.
-In 1893 they began to use wall newspapers (newspapers like billboards) directed toward the non Armenian subjects.
-The main theme of these materials were people should take control of their own life against the oppressors.
-These ideological communicants did not have any effect on the Muslims.
-These activities ended with clashes between revolutionaries and Ottoman police.
-Generally resulted with the jail time.
-Sultan panicked, and local authorities act against them as they were cutting telegraph wires, bombing the odd government buildings.
-Britain or European powers concluded that however if there would be more interference these would end with religious fanaticism, and a civil war (massacres) would occur.
+In 1893 they began to post propaganda directed toward the non-Armenians.
+The main theme of the propaganda were that people should take control of their own life against the oppressors.
+The messaging did not affect Muslims.
+These activities ended with clashes between Armenian nationalists and Ottoman police, with many being arrested.
+Local authorities acted against them as they were cutting telegraph wires or bombing government buildings.
+Britain and the European powers concluded that if there would be more intervention the conflict would end with sectarian conflict, and a civil war would occur.

-Notable figures

-The partisan movement was established by these leaders.